abhinav0000004/Principal-Feature-Visualization/README.md

 ## The paper
 This method was presented at ECCV 2020.
 Please see [the full paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123680018.pdf) and [supplementary material](http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123680018-supp.pdf) for more information about our method.

-## Now we are working on converting the pytorch code into TensorFlow in order to understand technique in-depth and to iporve its performance.
+## Now we are working on converting the pytorch code into TensorFlow in order to understand technique in-depth and to imporve its performance.
 Any help/collaboration would be appreciated .